jays-codes/ud-microservices-springboot/README.md

 Jay's proj repo for Microservices with SpringBoot, Docker, Kubernetes training (conducted by M. Reddy - udemy) List below ARE NOT NOTES.
 They are topics covered as of latest.

+proj: all microservices
+- updated images for v14; updated for Spring Cloud Kubernetes Discovery Server; removed eureka server;
+- updated images for v13; updated for Apache Kafka; added compose entries for Kafka;
+- updated images for v12; used compose to run containers for current topic: event driven microservices/rabbitmq
+- updated google jib version

 repo: ud-microservices-springboot-k8s
 - Wrote Spring cloud K8s Discovery Server (server-side service discover and load balancing); added manifest file